Why It Works

 If Using No-Boil Pasta: Soak in warm water for 30 minutes to partially hydrate, then drain on paper towels or kitchen towels.

 To assemble and bake lasagna, preheat oven to 375°F (190°C).
 Grease a 9- by 13-inch baking dish with butter.
 Spoon a thin, even layer of ragù on bottom of baking dish, then lay down a layer of lasagna noodles; it's okay if they overlap somewhat, but you can cut any sheets that are too large to avoid excessive doubling up.

 Top pasta with another thin layer of ragù (thin enough that you can see the pasta through it in some spots).
 Drizzle a small amount of béchamel all over ragù, then top with a showering of grated Parmigiano-Reggiano.
 Repeat this layering process with pasta, ragù, béchamel, and grated cheese until baking dish is full; this should be about 6 layers.
 Finish with a top layer of pasta, then coat that with an even layer of the remaining béchamel sauce.
 Grate a final generous amount of cheese on top.

 Bake lasagna until bubbling and browned on top, about 35 minutes (placing a rimmed baking sheet under the baking dish is good insurance in case anything bubbles over).
 Let rest 10 minutes, then serve.

-You probably won't need a full 2 pounds of fresh pasta (nor a full 2 boxes dried), but I prefer to err on the side of having extra than risk falling short mid-assembly.
+You probably won't need a full two pounds of fresh pasta (nor a full two boxes dried), but I prefer to err on the side of having extra than risk falling short mid-assembly.

 |Nutrition Facts (per serving)|